-On this day, brawling mars the World Cup final, Peter Jackson dies and Stacey Jones announces a comeback.
+On this day, brawling mars the World Cup final, Stacey Jones announces a comeback and Api Koroisau celebrates a birthday.

 The World Cup final between Australia and Great Britain deteriorates into a wild brawl after Australian halfback Billy Smith and Great Britain’s Syd Hynes are sent off for fighting.
 In a vicious and infamous match, remembered as the “Battle of Leeds”, Australia win 12-7.